aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M02-Unit 3 Create and configure a virtual network gateway.md

 ## Task 7: Create ManufacturingVnet Gateway

+In this task, you'll create ManufacturingVnet Gateway, you will create a ManufacturingVnet Gateway.

 1. In order to create a virtual network gateway, we will need a Gateway Subnet.
 The template created the GatewaySubnet for the CoreServicesVnet.
 Here you create the subnet manually.

 1. Go the Virtual networks and open the **ManufacturingVnet**.